xxmawhu/HadronInfo/README.md

 HepLorentzVector p4 = mdcTrk->p4(mass);
 ```
 When we encounter a short-life particle, we must find its decay final tracks,
-then add all information together, sometime a `VertexFit` is necessary, sometime
+then add all information of them one by one together, sometime a `VertexFit` is
-not.
-At this case, we have to write down even 100 lines, then debug to make sure
+necessary, sometime not.
+At this case, we have to write down even more than 100
-the momentum is obtained properly.
+lines code, then debug to make sure the momentum is obtained properly.
 However, it's both luck and terrible that we have many short-life particle,
-`Lambda`, `Ks` , `eta`, `phi`, `omega`...
+`Lambda`, `Ks` , `eta`, `phi`, `omega`,...

 This motevita us to create this package, `make people access to the short-life
 particle easyly and reliably and save our life`